icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 square is supported (by means of a special mount not shown in fig. 10) in the cylindrical cavity between the jaws of the shutter.
 The instrument is held in the air stream and the trigger pulled.
-The jaws then quickly open and close, exposing the slide for 821 instant t o the air stream.
+The jaws then quickly open and close, exposing the slide for an instant to the air stream.
 Further information on the details of the sooted slide method, and representative photographs of drop impingement traces are available in references 7 and 14.
 >